 What You’ll Find on This Website

-Add to that the complications of copyright and the opportunism of the Internet, including the growing number of useless writers’ services and the hordes of well-intentioned but unqualified agents, publishers, editors, and marketers, and you have a veritable minefield of literary pitfalls just waiting for the unwary writer, whether a beginner or a seasoned pro, whether pursuing the traditional publishing route or working to self-publish.
+Add to that the complications of copyright, the plethora of dubious writers’ services, and the hordes of well-intentioned but unqualified agents, publishers, editors, and marketers, and you have a veritable minefield of literary pitfalls just waiting for the unwary writer, whether you’re a beginner or a seasoned pro, whether you’re pursuing the traditional publishing route or taking steps to self-publish.

-The good news: if you know the warning signs, it’s completely possible to protect yourself.
-At the Writer Beware website, you’ll find a full toolkit to help you: detailed discussions of questionable practice, information on how to identify it, advice on how to avoid it, and links to useful online resources.
+The good news: it’s completely possible to protect yourself.
+At the Writer Beware website, you’ll find a full toolkit to help you avoid being scammed or otherwise taken advantage of, including detailed discussions of questionable practice, information on how to identify it, advice on how to avoid it, and links to trustworthy online resources.

 Here’s a summary (in alphabetical order) of what you’ll find on Writer Beware.